Electrochemical Society: ECS Books & Monographs

-ECS Monographs provide authoritative, detailed accounts on specific topics in electrochemistry and solid-state science and technology.
-Since the 1940s, ECS and noted publishers have cooperated to publish leading titles in these fields.
-John Wiley & Sons is the Society’s publishing partner on the series today.
+ECS Monographs provide accounts on specific topics in electrochemistry and solid-state science and technology.
+Since the 1940s, ECS and publishers have cooperated to publish titles in these fields.

 Journal of The Electrochemical Society

 JES is the flagship journal of The Electrochemical Society.
-Published continuously from 1902 to the present, JES is one of the most highly-cited journals in electrochemistry and solid state science and technology.
+Published continuously from 1902 to the present, JES is one of the most highly-cited journals in electrochemistry and solid-state science and technology.

 ECS Journal of Solid State Science and Technology

-JSS is a peer-reviewed journal covering fundamental and applied areas of solid state science and technology, including experimental and theoretical aspects of the chemistry and physics of materials and devices.
+JSS is a peer-reviewed journal covering fundamental and applied areas of solid-state science and technology, including experimental and theoretical aspects of the chemistry and physics of materials and devices.

 ECS Interface

-The Electrochemical Society Interface is an authoritative yet accessible publication for those in the field of solid state and electrochemical science and technology.
-Published quarterly, this four-color magazine contains technical articles about the latest developments in the field, and presents news and information about and for Society members.
+The Electrochemical Society Interface is a publication for those in the field of solid-state and electrochemical science and technology.
+Published quarterly, this four-color magazine contains technical articles about the latest developments in the field and presents news and information about and for Society members.